jellllllle/console-prefixer/README.md

 # console-prefixer
-Easily add styled prefixes to your logs with the lightweight (<1KB) console wrapper for Browser or Node which also preserves correct line numbers.
+Easily add styled prefixes to your logs with the lightweight (<1KB) console wrapper for Browser or Node which also preserves the correct line numbers.

 ![alt text](https://i.ibb.co/T1fy5X3/download.png)

 ## Features
 * Adjust log levels (For example to disable logs on production)
-* Set your own styled prefix per method.
+* Set your own styled prefix per method
-* Preserves correct line number in console (This I really missed in most other loggers)
+* Preserves the correct line number in the debug console (This I really missed in most other loggers)
-* Create multiple loggers with different settings
+* Create multiple loggers with different settings (global or local)
 * Types included

 ## Installation